 All students may attend the Graduate Research Seminar in Spring, which meets weekly to discuss the ongoing work of PhD and MA students.

-Applying for the MA in Political Theory
+Applying for the Political Theory MA

 You are welcome to contact the department to discuss your application, but for formal consideration, you must complete the University's MA application form.